cyberbotics/webots-doc/guide/geometries.md

 ![geometric_primitives.png](images/geometric_primitives.png) This example demonstrates the geometric primitives natively supported in Webots.
 The primitives are inserted into `Transform` and `Shape` nodes.
-Therefore there are static, i.e. physics is not applied on them.
+Therefore they are static, i.e. physics is not applied on them.

 ### high\_resolution\_indexedfaceset.wbt